kevinsullivan/dmtl4/src/DMT1/Lectures/L07_predicateLogic/01_propsAsCompTypes.lean.md

-### Negation as Proof of Emptiness
+### Represent Negation as Function to Empty

-If a proposition, *P*, has any proofs, it must be judged as true.
-So the only way represent a false proposition is as a type with no values whatsoever.
-In this file, *N* is a proposition represented as a type with no values.
-It is thus false, in our view.
+If a proposition, *P*, has any proofs, it is judged to be true (valid).
+The way represent a false proposition is as a type with no values.
+Here, *N* is such a type.
+We would thus judge *N* to be false.

 Now comes the fun part: Given that it's false, we would expect ¬N to be true.
 We will represent the propsition,